opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 You can ignore the "*** Error setting resource limits...".

-The parameters to start the mininet container are specified in [docker -compose.yml](docker-compose.yml).
+The parameters to start the mininet container are specified in [docker-compose.yml](docker-compose.yml).
 The container is configured to execute the topology script defined in [mininet/topo.py](mininet/topo.py).

 The topology includes 4 switches, arranged in a 2x2 fabric topology, as well as